 “I’ve achieved my dreams, so why am I so miserable?”

 It was very opportune for me, and kind of changed my way of thinking.
-The reason is because I sat in this advanced class where so many people on many different levels in the writing and publishing journey, had many of the same feelings as I.
+The reason is because I sat in this class where so many people on many different levels in the writing and publishing journey, had many of the same feelings as I.

-I’ve decided that the finish line of being an author or artist or musician is not actually a finish line, but a horizon that we chase.
+I’ve decided that the finish line of being an author, or artist, or musician is not actually a finish line, but a horizon that we chase.

 The instructor gave each one of us a balloon and a marker.
 (By the way, my anticipation of balloons popping, made me sit on the edge of my seat.
 I used to work at a flower shop and would cringe whenever I had to blow up balloons.
 The inevitable popped balloon would scare the crap outta me!)
 Anyway, she made each one of us write expectations that were never met or failed perceptions.